vsuresh95/audio_pipeline/README.md

 # License

 This code is available under the University of Illinois/NCSA Open Source License.
-The sound samples provided in ./sample/ are available under the Creative Commons 0 license
+The sound samples provided in `./sample/` are available under the Creative Commons 0 license.